fschutt/gem/README.md

 # gem

-Rust-specific coding agent for Gemini Thinking
+Rust coding agent for Gemini Thinking

 ## About